leo-project/leofs/docs/admin/settings/leo_gateway.md

 LeoGateway requests a storage node to compare a cached object's hash value with its stored object's hash value.
 LeoGateway selects a LeoStorage's node from RING, *a distributed hash table* by a target object name, then LeoGateway requests a LeoStorage node of the redundant node.
 If the requested object is inconsistent in the replicas and LeoGateway cached it, a client may get inconsistent objects.

-If strong consistency is required on your system, you can disable the cache setting.
+If you need strong consistency on a LeoFS system, you can disable the cache setting.

 ```ini
 cache.cache_ram_capacity = 0